 Like all businesses, agencies must also balance their income with staff retention and direct their resources correctly.
 This can be difficult to achieve when working on a project basis.
 As such, agencies are more likely to move away from full time staff, and opt for agile offshore work to increase margins and to cater for workflow.
 This type of freelance talent is usually more expensive, so it’s always worth questioning who is actually undertaking the work when creating your scope of work.

-How to make sure you’re paying the right project-based price
+How to make sure you’re paying the right price for retainers v project-based work

-Communication is crucial and the best way to approach an agency-brand relationship is to find a happy medium for both parties.
+Communication is crucial when if comes to assessing retainers v project-based work and the best way to approach an agency-brand relationship is to find a happy medium for both parties.

 A key starting point from a brand’s perspective is to communicate the type and volume of resources needed.
 This may be a price based output model, or it could just be building an open dialogue and having the right level of transparency between agency and brand to establish direction and the resources needed through Scope Metrics.

 Essentially, proper scoping and commitment to activity levels is the easiest way to achieve the best possible fee/ rate arrangement.
 It builds a stronger relationship and establishes a way to negotiate from the offset.

 Alternatively, brands can bring some certainty over fees per project, allowing projections to be made from the agency side.
 This way, agencies can plan and gauge the volume of work needed versus the value it is charged at.
 This gives both sides the ability to strategize and reap the benefits from a more adaptable arrangement.